 Rowers are the machine of choice for cross-fit nuts, Olympic athletes and professional sports stars.
 If it's good enough for the fittest folk on earth, it's perfectly suitable for those who want to tame a beer belly.

-Prices start at around £160 for the more basic magnetic resistance machines and rise to nearly £2,000 for the units that boast all of the bells and whistles.
+Prices start at around £160 for the more basic magnetic resistance machines and rise to nearly £2,000 for the units that boast all bells and whistles.

-There are a number of other factors to consider before setting foot in the Rowing Machines R Us, the first being space.
+Before setting foot in the Rowing Machines R Us, there are several other factors to consider, the first being space.
 Also worthy of thought: how much noise you and your loved ones can put up with and your exercise intensity needs.

-Box-fresh oarsfolk will not be able to tell the difference between a machine that uses air resistance and one that favours water or some trick electro-magnetic unit, but these factors will be important to more experienced rowers.
+Box-fresh oarsfolk will not be able to tell the difference between a machine that uses air resistance and one that favours water or some trick electromagnetic unit.
+Still, these factors will be important to more experienced rowers.

-Water and magnetic resistance technology is much quieter and the former is said to offer the most natural rowing experience.
+Water and magnetic resistance technology are much quieter, and the former is said to offer the most natural rowing experience.

-Those on a really tight budget and with minimal floor space can look to old-school, hydraulic rowers, which use dual handles and hydraulic pistons to replicate resistance.
-They tend to deliver a less realistic experience and don't target the spread of muscle groups that the more traditional rail, handle and chain models offer.
+Those on a really tight budget with minimal floor space can look to old-school hydraulic rowers, which use dual handles and hydraulic pistons to replicate resistance.
+They tend to deliver a less realistic experience and don't target the spread of muscle groups that the more traditional rail, handle, and chain models offer.
 And for that reason, we'll focus on those.

 Can you lose belly fat on a rowing machine?

 Indoor rowing is an excellent way of losing belly fat.
-Rowing is a moderate intensity exercise which is perfect for losing weight.
-It also provides a full body workout, unlike cycling, meaning that it works the upper as well as the lower body.
+Rowing is a moderate-intensity exercise that is perfect for losing weight.
+It also provides a full-body workout, unlike cycling, meaning that it works the upper and the lower body.
 You'll need to use those glutes and quads plus the arms (mainly the biceps) and the back too.

-If you're goal is to lose weight, we recommend going easy and sticking to low to moderate-intensity rowing workouts, especially if you're new to rowing.
-It can take a while to get used to the movement and it's really easy to overdo it at the beginning, tiring yourself out early on the workout.
-Slow and steady wins the race, be patient with both rowing and the weight loss process.
+If your goal is to lose weight, we recommend going easy and sticking to low to moderate-intensity rowing workouts, especially if you're new to rowing.
+It can take a while to get used to the movement, and it's really easy to overdo it initially, tiring yourself out early on the workout.
+Slow and steady wins the race, be patient with both the rowing and the weight loss process.